dipikagawande/Monte-Carlo/README.md

 # Monte-Carlo
-Simulating with Metropolis-Hastings and MCMC.
-Base R and RJAGS.
+Simulating a sample using Metropolis-Hastings and MCMC.
+Coded using base R and RJAGS.